Townlands Curriculum Rationale

 Townlands Christian Values

-Our school vision ‘is underpinned by our Christian values, which are woven into all areas of learning within the curriculum.
+Our school vision ‘A journey of learning in the light of God’s love’ is underpinned by our Christian values, which are woven into all areas of learning within the curriculum.
 Christian values and the love of God are at the heart of our teaching and learning.

-t the heart of our curriculum are our which are threaded through every subject area across the school.
+At the heart of our curriculum are our curriculum drivers which are threaded through every subject area across the school.
+Our drivers are central to our school vision and ethos as they help to drive and shape our curriculum.
 We believe that by focusing on these drivers our children will be ready to succeed when they meet future challenges in the next stage of their education and beyond.
 These drivers ensure that children benefit from a varied range of spiritual, moral, social, academic and cultural activities.

 Curriculum Driver: Healthy Lifestyles/Resilience

 At Townlands, we recognise the importance of promoting healthy lifestyles in school and we want our pupils to develop an increasing understanding of the many different factors that contribute to keeping healthy.
 Our curriculum provides opportunities for our pupils to learn about both their physical and mental health.
 We know that children who have a positive attitude to learning will continue to progress and be successful and therefore all children are taught that they can achieve through perseverance and resilience.
 We encourage our children to improve through challenge and viewing mistakes as a learning opportunity, as well as taking risks in lessons with the understanding that success can come from overcoming a challenge.
 Through support, our children will develop the security needed to become resilient individuals with the confidence to ‘have a go’, though every stage of their learning journey.